TheDolentCity/paladins-of-awoudan/src/content/docs/rules/combat.md

 2. If you did not perceive the creature, then you must instead target a square(s) for the attack roll.
 This attack roll has a -4 penalty and automatically fails if the creature is not present in the square(s).
 On a miss, the GM should **not** tell you if the creature was present in the square(s).
 3. If the attack roll is a blast, burst, or close burst, then there is no penalty to the attack roll.
 4. If the attack hits, then the target only has concealment instead of total concealment until the end of their next turn.

+### Throwing Melee Weapons

+If a player wishes to throw a melee weapon, they cannot add any ability scores to the attack roll, the roll is halved, and the range is equal to the target's **STR**.
+Some melee weapons have the 'throw' property that allows you to throw them without this penalty or range.